 Options to rebuild patients’ smiles with Dental Bridges

 At Premier Dental, Dr. Mauricio Rodriguez has invested in the technologies and the training on those tools that adds up to optimal treatment for many different types of patients.
-Dental bridges are no different than the numerous other advanced procedures available at our offices in Houston and Webster, Texas.
+Dental bridges are no different than the numerous other advanced procedures available at our office in Webster, Texas.
 We have the accurate diagnostics to precisely plan your treatment, as well as the varied techniques to accommodate those patients who would not be candidates for this type of tooth replacement at other dentists’ offices who use fewer techniques and approaches.

 The basics on bridges